babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.PDF.md

 - Supports 14 core, Type 1, TruType, Type 3, CJK & Unicode fonts.
 - Extract text from PDF pages or search for particular text segment using regular expressions.
 - Add or extract text & images to & from PDF documents.
-- Concatenate or split PDF files
+- Concatenate or split PDF files.
 - Linearization of PDF documents for web optimization.
 - Validation support for PDF/A-1a, PDF/A-1b & PDF/A-2a.
 - Manage PDF tables & graphs using easy to understand object model.